cardano-foundation/CIPs/CIP-0037/README.md

 ## Abstract

-The pledge should be used to calculate the saturation point of a pool: setting a maximum delegation proportional to their total pledge.
+The pledge should be used to calculate the saturation point of a pool: setting a maximum delegation proportional to pledge.

 ## Motivation: why is this CIP necessary?